 Organic Decaf Tropical Green Tea

 All the goodness of organic green tea without the caffeine!
 Our organic and Fair Trade Certified Decaf Tropical Green Tea uses the same green tea base as our Decaf Green Tea with a wonderful tropical explosion of flavors layered on top.
 Think mangos and papaya!
 Because this tea is decaffeinated using a state-of-the art carbon dioxide (CO2) decaffeination process, the vegetal flavor of the organic loose tea comes through nicely.
 Also, CO2 decaffeination does not involve the use of harmful chemicals, so the resulting product is simply a healthy cup of organic decaf tea with most of the caffeine removed!
+Read our blog post about our trip to a decaffeination plant!

 Ingredients: organic Indian decaf green tea, organic calendula petals, and natural tropical flavors